bk0503/pavithraladiestailor.com/README.md

 # pavithraladiestailor.com
-It is demo website for this tailor its like a e-commerce website for a ladies tailor.
+It is demo website for this tailor.
+Its like a e-commerce website for a ladies tailor.
-People intersted in developing the website ccan add the features. thank you.....
+People intersted in developing the website can add the features.
+   Thank you.....